balovbohdan/epam-rd-lecture-task/README.md

 mv epam-rd-lecture-task challenge
 ```
 As a result of this example the folder will be renamed from `epam-rd-lecture-task` to `challenge`.

+**3. Add implementation an run tests!**<br>
-- For now you can open `index.html` in you browser.
+For now you can open `index.html` in you browser.
 Use browser's console to run quick commands
 (see below).
 Open JavaScript files from `/js/` folder and solve proposed tasks.

 # Quick commands